Skip to main content

 If you participate in a specialized DE program (i.e.; early college, middle college, etc.), please speak with your school counselor or administrator if you have any questions about potential financial responsibility.

 Tuition payment for high school students is due before the end of each semester.
+Check the tuition payment deadlines posted on this website for more information about semester payment dates.
 Payment can be made online through the student’s my.tridenttech.edu portal account or at the Business Office at any TTC campus.

 Students and their parents are responsible for reviewing the student’s account and ensuring payment.